Grand jury: Scotland

-Further Acts of Parliament in the 19th century regarding treason did not specify this special procedure and the Grand Jury was used no longer.

 Ireland

-In Ireland, grand juries were active from the Middle Ages during the Lordship of Ireland in parts of the island under the control of the English government (The Pale), that was followed by the Kingdom of Ireland.
+In Ireland, grand juries were active from the Middle Ages during the Lordship of Ireland in parts of the island under the control of the English government (The Pale), that was followed by the Kingdom of Ireland in 1542.
 They mainly functioned as local government authorities at the county level.
 The system was so-called as the grand jurors had to present their public works proposals and budgets in court for official sanction by a judge.
 Grand jurors were usually the largest local payers of rates, and therefore tended to be the larger landlords, and on retiring they selected new members from the same background.

 Distinct from their public works function, as property owners they also were qualified to sit on criminal juries hearing trials by jury, as well as having a pre-trial judicial function for serious criminal cases.
 Many of them also sat as magistrates judging the less serious cases.

 They were usually wealthy "country gentlemen" (i.e. landowners, landed gentry, farmers and merchants):

-From 1691 to 1793, Dissenters and Roman Catholics were excluded from membership.
+From 1691 to 1793, Catholics and Protestants who were not members of Church of Ireland were excluded from membership.
 The concentration of power and wealth in a few families caused resentment over time.
-The whole local government system started to become more representative from the passing of the Municipal Corporations (Ireland) Act 1840.
-The growing divergence of opinions can be seen in the House of Commons debate on 8 March 1861 led by Isaac Butt.
-Grand juries were eventually replaced by democratically elected County Councils by the Local Government (Ireland) Act 1898, as regards their administrative functions.
+The system of local government started to become more representative from the passing of the Municipal Corporations (Ireland) Act 1840.
+A divergence of opinions can be seen in the House of Commons debate on 8 March 1861 led by Isaac Butt.
+Grand juries were eventually replaced by democratically elected county councils by the Local Government (Ireland) Act 1898, as regards their administrative functions.

-After the formation of Irish Free State in 1922, grand juries were not required, but they persisted in Northern Ireland until abolished by the Grand Jury (Abolition) Act of the Parliament of Northern Ireland in 1969.
+After the formation of Irish Free State, grand juries were abolished by section 27 of the Courts of Justice Act 1924, but they persisted in Northern Ireland until abolished by the Grand Jury (Abolition) Act (Northern Ireland) 1969 of the Parliament of Northern Ireland in 1969.